 Scientific Foundation of the Blind Spot

 The blind spot arises directly from the absence of photoreceptors (rods and cones) at the optic disc.
 These photoreceptors are responsible for converting light into electrical signals that the brain can interpret.
-Rods are responsible for vision in low light conditions (night vision) and for detecting movement, while cones are responsible for color vision and visual acuity (sharpness of vision) in bright light conditions.
+But rods are responsible for vision in low light conditions (night vision) and for detecting movement, while cones are responsible for color vision and visual acuity (sharpness of vision) in bright light conditions.
 Since the optic disc lacks these crucial light-sensing cells, any light that falls on this region cannot be processed into a visual signal, resulting in a blind spot.

 History of Discovery